DMIT-2018/Take-Home-Exercises-Sep-2023/LINQ-OLTP/Readme.md

 ----

-## Form Purpose
+## Form Purpose (Reference Only)

-The form you are working on is a simple data entry screen designed to allow for adding a new employee or registering new skills for an existing or updating an employee.
-Additionally, it supports updating an existing employee with a new or existing skill by using the phone number to retrieve the existing employee ID.
-Please note that there is no ability to remove an existing skills with this form. **If a skill exists and the skill is not selected on the website, the skill is not remove**.
+The image displayed on this page serves as a reference for the task at hand but will not be implemented as code until our next take-home assignment.
+This simple data entry screen is designed to allow for adding a new employee and their skills, registering new skills for an existing employee, or updating an employee's name using their phone number.
+Please note that there is no ability to remove an existing skill with this form. **If a skill already exists and is not selected on the website, the skill will not be removed**.
 It's important to emphasize that the entire form will be processed as a single transaction (SaveChanges()) in the Business Logic Layer (BLL).

 <br>
 ----